-Global health is a multidisciplinary field of study that takes a global perspective on the state of peoples health, and enhances knowledge and implementation of effective intervention strategies through a systematic examination of health problems, their determinants, and their solutions around the world.
-It examines the drivers of global health policy and determinants of health in disadvantaged populations.
+Recent years have seen increased attention on the field of global health as a major driver of development, international cooperation and diplomacy.
+Global health is a multidisciplinary field of study that takes a global perspective on the state of peoples health, and enhances knowledge and implementation of effective intervention strategies through a systematic examination of health problems and their determinants.

 At QMU.
-Some modules are available through distance learning.
+Some modules are available through online learning.

 Full-time: 1 year; Part-time: 2 - 5 years